elves/elvish/CONTRIBUTING.md

 prettier --tab-width 4 --prose-wrap always --write *.md # Format Markdown files
 ```

+Once you have installed the tools, `make style` from the repo root will format
+all the Go source files and Markdown files.

-Refer to the documentation of your editor to run these commands automatically
+Alternatively, configure your editor to run these commands automatically when
-when saving Go or Markdown sources.
+saving Go or Markdown sources.

 ## Licensing